n60512/n60512/README.md

 # Sean Chen
-**A learner in the fields of Deep Learning, Natural Language Processing, Recommender System • Taipei, Taiwan**
+**A learner in the fields of Deep Learning, Natural Language Processing, Recommendation System • Taipei, Taiwan**

 **M.S., in Computer Science and Engineering (Data Mining), NTNU**